Warning: Disconnect power before servicing.

 Why is my Maytag washer stuck on sensing and won't fill?

 On post-2015 Maytag top-loaders, the most common cause is a failed shift actuator.
-The control board requires a confirmed drive position signal from the actuator before it will advance the cycle from sensing to fill.
-If the actuator cannot confirm its position, the board loops in sensing indefinitely.
-Most guides focus on the water inlet valve, but if you can hear any water entering during sensing, the valve is not the problem - check the shift actuator first.
-It costs $30-$60 and takes about 30 minutes to replace.
+The board requires a confirmed drive position signal from the actuator before it'll advance from sensing to fill.
+If the actuator can't confirm its position, the board just loops indefinitely.
+Most guides focus on the inlet valve first, but if you can hear any water entering during sensing at all, the valve isn't your problem.
+Check the shift actuator.
+It's $30-60 and takes about 30 minutes to replace.

 What is the shift actuator on a Maytag washer?

-The shift actuator is a small electromechanical module mounted on the outside of the transmission (gearcase) on Maytag top-load washers.
-It physically moves the transmission between agitation position and spin position when commanded by the control board.
-It also contains hall sensors that report the current drive position back to the control board.
-When the actuator fails, the board cannot determine which drive position the transmission is in and will refuse to advance the cycle.
+It's a small electromechanical module bolted to the outside of the transmission on Maytag top-loaders.
+It physically moves the transmission between agitation and spin position when the control board commands it to.
+It also has hall sensors inside that report the current drive position back to the board.
+When it fails, the board doesn't know what position the transmission is in and won't advance the cycle.
+That's why you end up stuck on sensing indefinitely, waiting on a signal that's never coming.

 How do I reset a Maytag washer stuck on sensing?

-Try a calibration reset first: open the lid, rotate the dial 3 clicks right, 1 click left, 1 click right within 6 seconds, close the lid, press Start.
+Try the calibration reset.
+Open the lid, rotate the dial 3 clicks right, 1 click left, 1 click right within 6 seconds, close the lid, press Start.
 This recalibrates the motor position and clears temporary sensor glitches.
-If the washer advances past sensing after the calibration reset, the issue may have been a one-time sensor glitch.
-If sensing hangs again on the next load, the shift actuator likely needs replacement - the reset cleared the symptom but not the hardware failure.
+If the washer advances past sensing after the reset, great.
+But if sensing hangs again on your next load, the shift actuator is failing and the reset just cleared the symptom temporarily.
+You'll need to replace the actuator.
+The reset won't fix hardware that's actually broken.

 Why does my Maytag washer sense but not agitate after fill?

-If the washer fills normally but the drum does not begin agitating, the sensing phase completed correctly but the agitation phase cannot start.
-This is a different fault from stuck sensing.
-Most likely causes: the shift actuator moved to agitate position but the control board did not receive a confirmation signal (failing actuator or hall sensor), or the lid lock disengaged unexpectedly after fill and the board stopped the cycle as a safety measure.
-Enter diagnostic mode and run the actuator and lid lock tests to identify which component is at fault.
+This is actually a different fault from the sensing hang.
+If your washer fills normally but won't agitate, sensing completed fine but the agitation phase can't start.
+Most likely the shift actuator moved to agitate position but the board never got a confirmation signal back, or the lid lock disengaged unexpectedly after fill and the board shut everything down as a safety measure.
+Get into diagnostic mode and run both the actuator test and the lid lock test to figure out which one is at fault.

 Related Maytag Washer Error Codes